< Back

 If an investment in an equity security does not have a readily determinable fair value and it is not eligible for use of NAV as a practical expedient, ASC 321 permits the use of a measurement alternative.
-If you need a reminder on what I’m referring to, we discuss these items in our overview of ASC 321.
-And for some additional enjoyment, check out Warren Buffet's disdain for ASC 321!

-Back to the measurement alternative, which is the focus of this blog.
+If you need a reminder on how to account for equity securities, check out our eLearning course: Investments: Equity Securities.
+Now, back to the measurement alternative, which is the focus of this blog.
 One important item I want to remind you of is that the measurement alternative is not required; it is an election available to companies for certain investments in equity securities that qualify for its use.
 If this alternative method is not elected, an equity security must be measured at fair value with any changes in fair value immediately included in earnings.
 However, if a company elects to use the measurement alternative, ASC 321 prescribes the subsequent measurement for such investments.
 Note that the election is made separately for each investment and should be applied consistently each period.
 Let’s discuss some of the important considerations when it comes to electing the measurement alternative.

 Below is a summary of how the measurement alternative, if elected, should be consistently applied each reporting period to determine the carrying value of an investment: